abs-kawser/abs-kawser/README.md

-- 🔭 I’m currently working on React Native,Node.js, Nest.js, Express.js
+- 🔭 I’m currently working on React, React Native,Next.js,Node.js, Nest.js, and Express.js.

-- 🌱 also learn Others things
+- 🌱 also learn Other things